niente010/MDEF_website/docs/project/jaleo.md

 ==AUDIO REACTIVE THERMAL PRINTER AND TAXI LIGHT==

-:   We had a thermal printer available in class and an unused Taxi Light kindly gifted by our taxista de confianza, so we immediately thought: why not making those devices audio reactive?
+:   We had a thermal printer available in class and an unused Taxi Light kindly gifted by our taxista de confianza, so we immediately thought: ==why not making those devices audio reactive?==

 :   Compared to other parts of the project, this phase involved the most interaction with digital tools, particularly software like Pure Data and the Arduino IDE.
-However, our main focus remained on maintaining a physical element as much as possible.
+However, ==our main focus remained on maintaining a physical and analog element as much as possible==.
 This is why our thermal printer was set to print the intensity of the soundwave in real-time.
 The taxi light also activates when a certain threshold is exceeded.

 :   You can take a look of our documentatiion of the thermal printer printer project through [this link](https://niente010.github.io/MDEF_website/term2/DigitalPrototyping/#expressive-data).